Black-Wyrm-Lair/Drizzt-Saga/README.md

 Drizzt Saga is available in the following languages: English, French, Italian, Polish, Russian and Spanish.

-This mod brings Drizzt and his companions into the game as joinable characters with their own major quest and side quests, numerous new areas, items (some to be forged) and creatures.
+This mod brings Drizzt and his companions into the game as joinable characters with their own major quests and side quests, numerous new areas, items (some to be forged) and creatures.
 Also, two secret joinable NPCs to discover for those of evil alignment a bit further into the story.

 Drizzt is on his way back to Icewind Dale from an errand in the Sword Coast.
 What he doesn't know is that dark times are upon Dale and his companions will lead him and the protagonist to an adventure of epic proportions.